 - Formaldehyde-releasing preservatives – Potential carcinogens that can cause skin irritation

-- Gentler on sensitive skin – Reduces risk of irritation or allergic reactions
+- Kind to sensitive skin – Less potential for irritation or allergic reaction.

-- Preserves natural oils – Helps maintain skin’s protective barrier
+- Retains natural oils – Helps maintain skin’s natural barrier.

-- Environmentally friendly – Better for both your baby and the planet
+- Better for the environment – Because it’s better for both baby and the

-- Peace of mind – Knowing you’re using the safest possible products
+planet. - Peace of mind – Just knowing you’re using the safest products.

 3 Safe and Effective Non-Toxic Baby Shampoo Solutions

-Coconut oil is nature’s miracle worker for cradle cap.
-It gently loosens flakes while providing antimicrobial protection and deep moisturization.
+Coconut oil is a miracle of nature for cradle cap as it effectively loosens the flakes while providing antimicrobial protection and moisturization.

-- Choose a shampoo with coconut oil as a primary ingredient
+- Select a shampoo with coconut oil as one of the main ingredients.

-- Apply to wet hair and massage gently into the scalp
+- Apply to wet hair and massage in gently on the scalp.

 - Earth Mama Calendula Baby Shampoo and Body Wash